depperm/first-project-ideas/README.md

 ## Other Other
 Use someone else's app to get your ideas.
 Like: [ideasai](https://ideasai.net), [random idea generator](http://randomideagenerator.com), or [app name generator](https://generatorfun.com/app-name-generator)

+The tense in this README is quite sarcastic.
+It is meant to be funny.
+I enjoy the challenges programming gives me even when I have to beat my program into compliance.
+There is a sense of accomplishment from from creating something or seeing how something works under the hood.
+Trial and error are great tools for learing new things and hope someone gets inspired from this list.
+There are great resources out there, but my best advice is to see something you like or think of something you want and just start doing.
+The language doesn't matter, nor do the tools.
+You'll learn, make mistakes, and if you're lucky end up with a finished product.
+Add it to your toolbelt (github) and repeat.
+You didn't fail to create something, you figured out one way of not doing something, but luckily programming offers a plethora of ways of accomplishing tasks.